 Upon receipt of the MLME-NSEPPRIACCESSENABLE.response primitive, the receiving AP MLD shall reply to the initiating non-AP MLD or non-AP EHT STA with an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) using the following procedure:

-The AP MLD shall verify the authority of the requesting non-AP MLD or non-AP EHT STA to use NSEP priority access and the status code shall reflect the results of the authorization as described below:
+The AP MLD shall confirm [#5867] the authority of the requesting non-AP MLD or non-AP EHT STA to use NSEP priority access and the status code shall reflect the results of the authorization as described below:

+Note: As described above, the AP MLD verifies the authority of a non-AP MLD to use NSEP priority access during (re)association.
+During the process of enabling NSEP priority access, the AP MLD confirms that prior verification using locally stored information. [#5867]

 If the requesting non-AP MLD or non-AP EHT STA is verified for NSEP priority access, the AP MLD shall set the Status Code field to a value of SUCCESS.